CliveC99/project-2-quiz/README.md

 * Next Button - The next button brings the user to the next question.
 * Results button - The results button brings up the score the user got.
 * Restart button - The restart button brings the user back to the home page.
-* The background turns red along with the buttons if the answer is wrong.
+* The background turns red along with the incorrect buttons if the answer is wrong.
-* The background turns green along with the button if the answer is correct.
+* The background turns green along with the correct answer button if the answer is correct.

 ![Rules Information](https://res.cloudinary.com/dp9lxtk3y/image/upload/v1678205245/Project%202%20-%20README%20Images/rules-info_dw69zt.jpg)